 Our honeymoon was spent in a pop-top camper with my sister, who had come out from England to be my bridesmaid, and a group of friends in Cowshed Bay near Portage.
 It might not have been one of the sexiest of honeymoons on record, but I wanted to have as much time with my sister as possible.
 I was young, happy and very naïve.

 A few months prior to the wedding we had done the standard Kiwi thing and bought a three-bedroom summerhill stone house on a quarter acre section with a view to renovating it.
 After we returned from our rather unorthodox honeymoon, my new sister-in-law came to stay with us for a few months.
-She is one of those women that permanently look like they’ve just stepped out of Vogue magazine and when she was around it didn’t matter how many hours of careful attention I spent on my appearance.
-I always looked and felt as though I’d just flown, non-stop to London and back without my toilet bag.
+She is one of those women that permanently look like they’ve just stepped out of Vogue and I was far too immature to be anything but in awe of her.
+It didn’t matter how many hours of careful attention I spent on my appearance, when she was around I always looked and felt as though I’d flown non-stop to London and back without my toilet bag.
 Blonde, petite and drop dead gorgeous, her social skills were flawless and on top of this she and her husband were extremely wealthy.
-Pretty much everything that I wasn’t, and I was far too immature to be anything but in awe of her.
+Pretty much everything that I wasn’t.

 To make matters worse, my new husband constantly suggested that I should try to be more like her, not only in looks but that I needed to pay close attention to the way she acted socially.
-He felt too embarrassed to ask people round to our home because of me.
-I wasn’t serious enough and couldn’t converse on the same level with the set that he wanted to be mixing with.
-I was holding him back and needed to learn how to interact with these people, ask the right questions and not make the mistake of confusing social events with the idea that they were supposed to be fun.
+He felt too embarrassed to ask people round to our home because I wasn’t serious enough and wasn’t conversing on the same level as the set that he wanted to be mixing with.
+I was holding him back and must learn how to interact with these people, ask the right questions and not make the mistake of confusing social events with the idea that they were supposed to be fun.

 I was devastated.
 Nothing had prepared me for this.
 I had always tried to be supportive and say and do the right things in his eyes and my self-esteem plummeted to an all-time low.
-I couldn’t begin to even envisage that I was ever going to transform into this ideal socialite wife and furthermore, I didn’t want to.
+I couldn’t see myself ever transforming into his ideal socialite wife and furthermore, I didn’t want to.
 But I also didn’t want to hold him back from having the sort of life he wanted.
 But was I the sort of wife he wanted?
 He told me that he loved me often enough, but he would equally tell me how selfish I was.
-I certainly loved him but I felt so confused and I remember thinking how much easier it would be if I didn’t.
+I certainly loved him but I felt so confused I remember thinking how much easier it would be if I didn’t.

 It sounds ridiculous, and probably a sign of that mid-1980’s era, but I resonated with the plight of Princess Diana.
 The new wife in need of relevant training and instruction in order to observe an obligatory code of behaviour and thus avoid potentially embarrassing breaches of family etiquette.
 I gave serious thought to buying a flag to hoist in the garden so that the townsfolk would know when “The Family” were in residence.
-Of course, the harder I tried the more mistakes I made.
+The harder I tried, the more mistakes I made.
 It was as though they were on a level so high above me that I couldn’t even hope to come close.
-I used to yearn for the respect and consideration he gave to his family but all I ended up with was criticism and instructions on how to improve myself which I naively made an earnest attempt to follow.
+I yearned for the respect and consideration he gave to his family but all I ended up with was criticism and instructions on how to improve myself which I naively made an earnest attempt to follow.

-It was a time of dark days and long conversations for both of us.
-By this time, we had a young son and began to talk about putting the whole personal and business fiasco behind us and start a new life somewhere else.
-I seized on the opportunity.
+By this time, we had a young son and after one particularly shitty financial disaster I was left so aggrieved and disappointed that I ended up having a one-night stand.
+I regretted it instantly – I think I just wanted to hurt him as much I was being hurt.
+After that we began to talk about putting the whole personal and business fiasco behind us and making a new life somewhere else.
+I seized on the idea.
 I had always wanted to go back to the UK, which was after all, the place of my birth, so we sold up our house and possessions and off I went to scope out the possibilities for starting a new future in England.